 Peter LaBerge grew up in Connecticut.
-He recently graduated Phi Beta Kappa and Summa Cum Laude from the University of Pennsylvania, where he studies English and Consumer Psychology as a member of the Academic Dean’s List.
-He is twenty-two years old, and founded The Adroit Journal as a high school sophomore in November 2010.
+He recently graduated Phi Beta Kappa and Summa Cum Laude from the University of Pennsylvania, where he studied English and Consumer Psychology in the College of Arts & Sciences and the Wharton School of Business.
+He founded The Adroit Journal as a high school sophomore in November 2010.

-He has been recognized—from TED to Teen Vogue to TIME—for his work as a writer and publisher.
+He has been recognized—from TED to Teen Vogue—for his work as a writer and publisher.
 His work appears in or is forthcoming from Beloit Poetry Journal, Best New Poets (2014 & 2016), Colorado Review, Crazyhorse, Harvard Review, Indiana Review, Iowa Review, Pleiades, Sixth Finch, and Tin House, among others.
 He is the recipient of a fellowship from the Bucknell University Stadler Center for Poetry, where he studied with G.C.
 Waldrep, Mary Szybist, and Dana Levin in June 2015.

 In 2014, Peter earned his certificate in Business Analytics, Financial Accounting, and Managerial Economics from Harvard Business School's HBX Program.
 With his best bud Talin Tahajian, he co-edited the anthology Poets on Growth (Math Paper Press, 2015), featuring new work and essays by Richard Siken, Wendy Barker, and Ocean Vuong, among other top-notch poets.